John is a Royal Academy of Engineering Chair in Emerging Technologies and Professor of Physics at Heriot-Watt University. He founded LUPO in 2016.

 He has made multiple significant contributions to ultrafast nonlinear optics.
 He is recognised as a pioneer in using gas-filled hollow waveguides for ultrafast frequency conversion, pulse compression and supercontinuum generation.
 He proposed and demonstrated the use of soliton dynamics in hollow capillaries to produce high-brightness tuneable few-femtosecond pulses across the vacuum and deep ultraviolet region: a foundational technology.
 The light sources John develops range from the very small — for advanced industrial applications in the semiconductor industry and healthcare — to very large installations for pushing the boundaries of fundamental science.

 John received the M.Sci degree in Mathematics and Physics from Durham University, UK, in 2003 and the M.Sc and Ph.D degrees from Imperial College London in 2004 and 2008, working with Prof. J.R.
-Taylor.
+Taylor FRS.
 For his Ph.D thesis he was awarded the European Physical Society’s Quantum Electronics Thesis Prize.
-After a period as one of the first Imperial College Junior Research Fellows, he moved to the Max Planck Institute for the Science of Light, Erlangen, Germany (2010) to lead the ultrafast nonlinear optics group in Prof. Philip Russell’s division, and was subsequently promoted to W2 Research Group Leader (2012).
+After a period as one of the first Imperial College Junior Research Fellows, he moved to the Max Planck Institute for the Science of Light, Erlangen, Germany (2010) to lead the ultrafast nonlinear optics group in Prof. Philip Russell’s division, and was subsequently promoted to W2 Research Group Leader (Associate Professor, in 2012).
 In 2015 he was awarded the prestigious European Research Council (ERC) Starting Grant and established LUPO at the Institute of Photonics and Quantum Science at Heriot-Watt University in 2016.
 He was promoted to full Professor of Physics in 2019.

 In 2020 John was awarded the ERC Consolidator grant and elected Fellow of Optica (OSA).